Last updated: 2nd August 2020

 What are you doing differently now?
 To ensure the safety of our customers I've created video tours to cut down on face to face time when you collect the van.
 Vans are always cleaned between hires, and I'm now also disinfecting keys, steering wheels, door handles and more.
 You can get a quote, book, pay, and even sign the hire agreement online, so everything is contactless.

 What if I'm travelling from abroad?
-From the 8th to the 29th of June the UK is operating a 14 day quarantine requirement.
-All people arriving in the UK will need to remain in isolation at a single address for 14 days.
-This means that campervan travel will not be an option for people arriving from outside the UK.
-However, it is likely that these restrictions will be eased in July.
+The UK is operating a 14 day quarantine requirement for people arriving from certain foreign countries.
+This is subject to change, but once arriving in the UK affected travellers will need to remain in isolation at a single address for 14 days.
+This means that campervan travel will not be an option for people arriving from affected countries.

 The Coronavirus pandemic has of course had a huge impact on Manchester Camper Hire.
 I'm doing everything I can to make sure customers are safe and don't lose out, but it's just me so please be patient!
 By hiring one of the vans you agree to act within the laws at the time of your booking, and as always I hope that you'll respect the local communities you visit by leaving no trace.
 Thank you to everyone who has continued to book, has moved their bookings to 2021, and has continued to offer support through this extremely challenging time.
 It means a lot!!